The Power of Reconnection

 Wednesday 13 October, 12pm

-Award-winning poet, novelist and playwright Alan Spence (It's Colours, They Are Fine, The Magic Flute, Way To Go, Glasgow Zen) is joined by in conversation with guest host Colin Waters, SCCR Digital Media and Content Manager.
-The former Edinburgh Makar will discuss creativity, peace, and meditation, and will read from his own work and others on the theme of 'reconnection'.
-The event will include a Q&A.
+Award-winning poet, novelist and playwright Alan Spence (It's Colours, They Are Fine, The Magic Flute, Way To Go, Glasgow Zen) was joined in conversation by guest host Colin Waters, SCCR Digital Media and Content Manager.
+The former Edinburgh Makar discussed creativity, peace, and meditation, and read from his own work and others on the theme of 'reconnection'.
+The event included a Q&A.

 Poet, playwright, novelist